ECHO: Ego-Centric modeling of Human-Object interactions: Experiments

 \subsection{Ablation}

-We conduct an ablation study to analyze the effectiveness of several components of our method.
-All the models are trained in the same setting, except for the component that is being ablated.
-Firstly, we evaluate the model without inference time guidance (\textbf{NoGuide}), observing that it mostly affects the object prediction quality for the noisier data (i.e., BEHAVE).
-The evaluation results on BEHAVE are presented in Table~\ref{tab:abl_behave}, while results on OMOMO are presented in thew Sup.Mat..
-We train the model without auxiliary losses (\textbf{NoAuxLoss}) and observe that these losses mostly affect the quality of motion prediction, which is in line with our intuition, as two out of three losses are for human motion (joints and foot skating).
-The model without the interaction modality (i.e., working only with $\boldsymbol{(\h, \obj)}$) has a substantially worse quality for both human and object motion predictions, suggesting that the contacts play a crucial role in connecting the other modalities within the model.
-Training the model without the AMASS dataset (\textbf{NoAMASS}) leads to an expected significant decrease in quality of human-motion modeling, highlighting the importance of large-scale datasets for learning the prior on human motion.
-Finally, we evaluate the effectiveness of our head-centric canonicalization of human and object motion, training the model that operates in world coordinates (\textbf{NoCan}).
+We conduct an ablation study to analyze the effectiveness of our method's components.
+All models are trained in the same setting, varying only the ablated component.
+First, we evaluate the model without inference-time guidance (\textbf{NoGuide}), observing that it primarily affects object prediction quality on noisier data (i.e., BEHAVE).
+Results on BEHAVE are presented in Tab.~\ref{tab:abl_behave}; OMOMO results are in the Supplementary Material. \textbf{Inpaint w/o smooth} performs inference using standard inpainting, without smooth blending between past and current predictions.
+The performance drop without smooth inpainting highlights its importance for generating temporally consistent interactions.
+The model without the interaction modality (i.e., using only $\boldsymbol{(\h, \obj)}$) exhibits substantially worse quality for both human and object motion, suggesting that contacts play a crucial role in linking these modalities.
+Training without the AMASS dataset (\textbf{NoAMASS}) leads to a significant decrease in human motion modeling quality, once again highlighting the importance of large-scale datasets for learning human motion priors.